geodetic-metrology-tools/LGC2/CONTRIBUTING.md

 ## Contacts and Maintainers

-You may reach the maintainers via GitHub discussions or CERN internal email lists.
+You may reach the maintainers via GitHub discussions or email lists.

 ---